 How painful is having a tooth pulled? –

-Will you feel pain when your tooth is extracted?
+Will it hurt when your tooth is extracted?

-No, you don't have to expect that having your tooth pulled will hurt.
-But we'd be lying if we said that getting one out never did.
-And that's basically what this page is all about.
-It explains:
+No, you don’t have to expect that having your tooth pulled will hurt.
+But we’d be leading you astray if we said that getting one taken out never did.
+And that’s basically what this page is all about.
+It explains…

-- What usually takes place when teeth are taken out.
+- What types of sensations usually are felt when teeth are extracted.

-- And what you and your dentist can do along the way to help to insure that your experience is as pain-free as possible.
+- What you and your dentist can do along the way to create a comfortable, trusting environment for your extraction process.

-What can you expect to feel when you have a tooth pulled?
+What will you feel when your tooth is pulled?

-Here are the standard things that you can expect to experience during any extraction process:
+Here are the routine sensations you can expect to experience during your extraction process:

 - You may feel the pinch of the needle as your dentist numbs up your teeth and gums.